A frame approach for equations involving the fractional Laplacian: Frames

 \section{Frames}

 As the family of approximating functions is not orthogonal, the expansion of a known function, $f(x)$, is nontrivial.
 In particular, the expansion need not be unique.
-For our purposes, we desire an expansion that approximates our known function to the required tolerance and the coefficients of the expansion are (relatively) small in magnitude.
+For our purposes, we desire an expansion that approximates our known function to the required tolerance and the coefficients of the expansion are (relatively) small in magnitude \cite{adcock2021}.

 We turn to the techniques used in frame theory \cite{Adcock2019, Adcock2020}.
-Essentially, we find the coefficients of the expansion that optimally interpolate the values of $f(x)$ (or a linear operator applied to $f$) at a set of collocation points in a least squares sense.
+Essentially, we find the coefficients of the expansion that optimally interpolate the values of $f(x)$ (or a linear operator applied to $f$ if $f$ is not defined pointwise) at a set of collocation points in a least squares sense.
 Consider the collocation points $\vectt{x} = (x_1,\dots,x_M)$.
-Let ${\bf S}(x)$ denote the quasimatrix for the expansion of the solution $u(x)$.
-Pick the number of functions in the approximation space $N$.
-The least-squares matrix is given by
+Let ${\bm \Phi}(x)$ denote the quasimatrix for the expansion of the solution $u(x)$.
+Pick the number of functions in the truncation $N$.
+As depicted in line 3 of \cref{alg:frame}, the least-squares matrix is given by